-- 10. A minister should address the feelings enough to secure attention, and then deal with the conscience, and probe to the quick.
+(j) A minister should address the feelings enough to secure attention, and then deal with the conscience, and probe to the quick.
 Appeals to the feelings alone will never convert sinners.
 If the preacher deals too much in these, he may get up an excitement, and have wave after wave of feeling flow over the congregation, and people may be carried away as with a flood, and rest in false hopes.
-The only way to secure sound conversions is to deal faithfully with the conscience.
-If attention flags at any time, appeal to the feelings again, and rouse it up; but do your work with conscience. - 11.
-If he can, it is desirable that a minister should learn the effect of one sermon, before he preaches another.
-Let him learn if it is understood, if it has produced any impression, if any difficulties are felt in regard to the subject which need clearing up, if any objections are raised, and the like.
-When he knows it all, then he knows what to preach next, What would be thought of the physician who should give medicine to his patient, and then give it again and again, without trying to learn the effect of the first, or whether it had produced any effect or not?
-A minister never will be able to deal with sinners as he ought, till he can find out whether his instruction has been received and understood, and whether the difficulties in sinners' minds are cleared away, and their path open to the Saviour, so that they need not stumble and stumble till their souls are lost.
+The only way to secure sound conversions, is to deal faithfully with the conscience.
+If attention flags at any time, appeal to the feelings again, and rouse it up; but do your work with conscience.

+(k) If he can, it is desirable that a minister should learn the effect of one sermon, before he preaches another.
+What would be thought of the physician who should give medicine to his patient, and then give it again and again, without trying to learn the effect of the first?
+A minister never will be able to deal with sinners as he ought, till he can find out whether his instruction has been received and understood, and whether the difficulties in sinners' minds are cleared away, and their path open to the Savior, so that they need not go on stumbling and stumbling till their souls are lost.